site24x7/terraform-provider-site24x7/docs/resources/website_monitor.md

 ### Optional

 * `id` (String) The ID of this resource.
+* `check_frequency` (String) Interval at which your website has to be monitored.
+Default value is 1 minute.
+* `timeout` (Number) Timeout for connecting to website.
+Default value is 10.
+Range 1 - 45.
+* `use_ipv6` (Boolean) Monitoring is performed over IPv6 from supported locations.
+IPv6 locations do not fall back to IPv4 on failure.
+* `matching_keyword_value` (String) Check for the keyword in the website response.
+* `matching_keyword_severity` (Number) Severity with which alert has to raised when the matching keyword is found in the website response.
+* `unmatching_keyword_value` (String) Check for the absence of the keyword in the website response.
+* `unmatching_keyword_severity` (Number) Severity with which alert has to raised when the keyword is not present in the website response.
+* `match_case` (Boolean) Perform case sensitive keyword search or not.
+* `match_regex_value` (String) Match the regular expression in the website response.
+* `match_regex_severity` (Number) Severity with which alert has to raised when the matching regex is found in the website response.
+* `response_headers` (Map of String) A Map of response header name and value.
+* `response_headers_severity` (Number) Severity with which alert has to raised when the header is found in the website response.
+Default value is 2.
+'0' denotes Down and '2' denotes Trouble.
+* `http_method` (String) HTTP Method to be used for accessing the website.
+Default value is 'G'.
+'G' denotes GET, 'P' denotes POST and 'H' denotes HEAD.
+PUT, PATCH and DELETE are not supported.
+* `request_content_type` (String) Provide content type for request params when http_method is 'P'.
+'J' denotes JSON, 'T' denotes TEXT, 'X' denotes XML and 'F' denotes FORM.
+* `request_body` (String) Provide the content to be passed in the request body while accessing the website.
+* `request_headers` (Map of String) A Map of request header name and value.
+* `user_agent` (String) User Agent to be used while monitoring the website.
+* `auth_method` (String) Authentication method to access the website.
+Default value is 'B'.
+'B' denotes Basic/NTLM.
+'O' denotes OAuth 2 and 'W' denotes Web Token.
+* `auth_pass` (String) Authentication password to access the website.
+* `auth_user` (String) Authentication user name to access the website.
+* `credential_profile_id` (String) Credential Profile to associate.
+* `client_certificate_password` (String) Password of the client certificate.
+* `use_name_server` (Boolean) Resolve the IP address using Domain Name Server.
+* `forced_ips` (String) Provide the domain name or IP addresses to be used for monitoring instead of using the IPs resolved from the given URL.
+* `up_status_codes` (String) Provide a comma-separated list of HTTP status codes that indicate a successful response.
+You can specify individual status codes, as well as ranges separated with a colon.
+* `ssl_protocol` (String) Specify the version of the SSL protocol.
+If you are not sure about the version, use Auto.
+* `http_protocol` (String) Specify the version of the HTTP protocol.
+Default value is H1.1.
+* `use_alpn` (Boolean) Enable ALPN to send supported protocols as part of the TLS handshake.
 * `notification_profile_id` (String) Notification profile to be associated with the monitor.
 Either specify notification_profile_id or notification_profile_name.
 If notification_profile_id and notification_profile_name are omitted, the first profile returned by the /api/notification_profiles endpoint will be used.
 * `notification_profile_name` (String) Name of the notification profile to be associated with the monitor.
 Profile name matching works for both exact and partial match.
 * `threshold_profile_id` (String) Threshold profile to be associated with the monitor.